techidaily/site-games-able/source/_posts/top-white-gadgets-cost-effective-pc-parts-of-the-year.md

 ### Q: How can I tell if my motherboard has gone bad?

  If your motherboard has been giving you issues, it may give off a beep, fail to post, or have onboard LEDs that light up if there's a problem with your GPU, CPU, hard drive, and RAM.
-That's only the tip of the iceberg, though, so if you're attempting to troubleshoot your MOBO, it's best to get familiar with the[signs that your motherboard is dead](https://www.makeuseof.com/signs-your-motherboard-is-dead/) .
+That's only the tip of the iceberg, though, so if you're attempting to troubleshoot your MOBO, it's best to get familiar with the [signs that your motherboard is dead](https://www.makeuseof.com/signs-your-motherboard-is-dead/) .

 ### Q: Can I use any CPU with any motherboard?

- No. A motherboard's[CPU socket](http://www.makeuseof.com/lga-vs-pga-cpu-socket-whats-the-difference/) will only accept one of two processors: Intel or AMD.
+ No. A motherboard's [CPU socket](http://www.makeuseof.com/lga-vs-pga-cpu-socket-whats-the-difference/) will only accept one of two processors: Intel or AMD.
 You can't use an AMD processor with an Intel socket and vice versa.
 Now, that still doesn't mean you can use any processor if, say, you have an Intel CPU and an Intel-based motherboard, as they'll only accept specific generations.

 ### Q: What does CPU stand for?